AhmedIbrahimAbdellatif/CommunicationNetwork-ComputerNetworks1/README.md

 # Computer Networks Simulation Project
-> This university project that is focused on simulating layer 2 protocols
+> This is a university project that is focused on simulating layer 2 protocols
 ---
 ### Project team
 - Ahmed Ibrahim (me)